fuzziebrain/docker-apex-stack/README.md

 1. Git clone this repository and set it as the working directory.
 2. Download the installer files:
-    * [Oracle Database 18c XE](https://oracle.com/xe) or any of the required installation files from [OTN](https://www.oracle.com/technetwork/database/)
+    * [Oracle Database 18c XE](https://oracle.com/xe) or any of the required installation files from [OTN](https://www.oracle.com/technetwork/database/) (supports versions up to 19.3 as of April 25, 2019)
-    * [Oracle Application Express](https://apex.oracle.com/download) (the latest version is 19.1 as of March 29, 2019)
+    * [Oracle Application Express](https://apex.oracle.com/download) (supports versions up 19.1 as of March 29, 2019)
-    * [Oracle REST Data Services](https://www.oracle.com/technetwork/developer-tools/rest-data-services/downloads/index.html) (the latest version is 19.1 as of April 10, 2019)
+    * [Oracle REST Data Services](https://www.oracle.com/technetwork/developer-tools/rest-data-services/downloads/index.html) (supports versions up to 19.1 as of April 10, 2019)
     * [Java Development Kit SE 8](https://www.oracle.com/technetwork/java/javase/downloads/)
 3. Place all three files in the sub-directory `files`.
 4. Create a new file that contains the required variables.
 Make a copy of `settings.env.sample`, e.g. `mysettings.env`, and modify as desired.
 The file should contain the following variables: